 That's a turn-four creature that costs 7 mana and positions you for even more dramatic plays.

-In addition to this list of the best Ikoria Lair of Behemoths cards for Standard, be sure to check out our other MtG guides here.
+In addition to this list of the best Ikoria Lair of Behemoths cards for Standard, be sure to check out our other lists above, or head over to our MtG guides hub page for even more.